esgott/measure-cpu/README.md

 file transfer events (start, end, progress), client app opened/closed, and anything that could help us pinpoint the problem.

-These events then ingested into an analytical engine, that tries to show use the most likely cause.
+These events then ingested into an analytical engine, that tries to show us the most likely cause.
 A very simple method is to show correlation between the derivative of the CPU usage is high, and the occurrence of an event type.
 It could be further narrowed down with grouping by client OS, client version, OS